adobe-apiplatform/user-sync.py/docs/Success Guide/layout_orgs.md

 &#9744; You need to claim each domain on the Adobe Admon Console for the Adobe Organization in which it will be managed.

+&#9744; Gather the credential information you need to access the directory.
+We recommend creating a read-only directory access account and using that to access the AD or LDAP, or other directory system.

 ![Simple Configuration](images/layout_orgs_simple.PNG)

 ### Multiple Adobe Organizations